yyt1208732230/SM2024_RTMaps_Datacollection/README.md

 - **Receiver**: Data receiver components.
 - **Decoders**: Data decoder components.
 - **Monitors & Debuggers**: Development environment components for real-time visualization of monitoring data quality and their sample rates.
 Please disable these during the final data collection.
 - **Recorders**: File recording for piloting studies and testing.
-Disable them and only record .rec files for final data collection.
+Disable them and only record .rec .idx .idy files for final data collection.

 ## The Environment Set-up in the Automated Vehicle with RTMaps